OpenSilver/OpenSilver.Documentation/documentation/general/javascript-interop-and-libraries.md

 ```
 Dim xamlDataGrid As DataGrid = New DataGrid()

-' Let’s subscribe to the “Loaded” event to ensure that the DataGrid is in the HTML tree:
+' Let's subscribe to the "Loaded" event to ensure that the DataGrid is in the HTML tree:
 AddHandler xamlDataGrid.Loaded, Sub(s, e)
                                     ' We get the <div> that corresponds to the DataGrid in the HTML tree:
                                     Dim correspondingDiv As Object = Interop.GetDiv(xamlDataGrid)